newmanrs/snowflake/docs/README.md

 ## UI

 User interface to the script is non-existent, see script edit `if __name__ == '__main__'` for basic overriding of parameters.
 Good luck and have fun.

+## License

+Nudge me to choose one if need be.